A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Introduction

-While many of the aforementioned real-life processes are non-stationary and/or non-homogeneous, stationarity and homogeneity are usually assumed for convenience.
-In some cases, the obtained algorithms have served as a basis for the development of strategies orienteted to non-stationary random processes, as in the case of the evolutionary spectra, see the seminal paper \cite{Deodatis1988}.
+While many of the aforementioned real-life processes can only be rigourously represented through a non-stationary and/or non-homogeneous random process, stationarity and homogeneity are usually assumed in the modelling for convenience.
+In some cases, the obtained algorithms have served as a basis for the development of strategies oriented to non-stationary random processes, as in the case of evolutionary spectra, see the seminal paper \cite{Deodatis1988}.

 There are different types of numerical generation approaches.
 Although an agreed classification based on common names for the different models lacks, see \cite{Kleinhans2009,Liu2019}, two families, referred to as spectral and sequential methods, are usually identified.
-Spectral methods are based on strategies like harmonic superposition and the inverse Fast Fourier Transform (FFT) \cite{Shinozuka1991,Shinozuka1996}.
-As input, information regarding the spectral characterisation of the random process is required, for example, in the form of predefined target cross power spectral density (CPSD) functions, coherence functions, etc. The main limitations of spectral methods are related to the fact that the process realisation needs to be synthesised in the whole time/space domain at once, which translates into high computational requirements for long-duration/long-distance multivariate and/or multi-dimensional processes \cite{Kareem2008}.
+Spectral methods are based on strategies like harmonic superposition and inverse Fast Fourier Transform (FFT) \cite{Shinozuka1991,Shinozuka1996}.
+These methods require information regarding the spectral characterisation of the random process as an input, for example, in the form of predefined target cross power spectral density (CPSD) functions, coherence functions, etc. Some limitations of spectral methods are related to the fact that the process realisation needs to be synthesised in the whole time/space domain at once, which translates into high computational requirements for long-duration/long-distance multivariate and/or multi-dimensional processes \cite{Kareem2008}.